Offal, that mighty meat!

 History reveals itself, it is said the offal was served to Gods… It was believed that it gave power to men giving them a strong will to fight and make their nations stronger…Once it was called the food of the poor… That same offal was also served to sultans at the palaces… In Istanbul, offal has its own history and cuisine and I have always felt lucky to be a part of the offal cuisine, of Istanbul and having a home where offal is cherished and honored…

-So, what is offal exactly; also called the fifth quarter, the innards, the organ meat; it is the internal organs of the animal, like brain, liver, spleen, tripe, trotter, head, intestine, heart, testicles, kidney, lungs…
+So, what is offal exactly; also called the fifth quarter, the innards, the organ meat; it is the internal organs of the animal, like the brain, liver, spleen, tripe, trotter, head, intestine, heart, testicles, kidney, lungs…

-Offal has been a part of food culture as far as the first hunting goes, wherever there was meat, there was offal, first as a container then as a delicacy.
+Offal has been a part of food culture as far as the first hunting goes, wherever there was meat, there was offal, first as a container than as a delicacy.
 In the palace during the Ottoman era, the imperial kitchen books inform us about the consumption of offal like trotter, liver, intestines, tripe, sheep’s head, and such different ingredients were used as well as the techniques.

-But also we know that offal was known as the poor people’s food, the trotter, head, liver and such are sold at affordable prices to the public, after all the prime cuts were delivered to the imperial kitchen, the elite homes of Istanbul.
+But also we know that offal was known as the poor people’s food, the trotter, head, liver, and such are sold at affordable prices to the public, after all the prime cuts were delivered to the imperial kitchen, the elite homes of Istanbul.
 There were street sellers called ciğerci, -the liver seller- a man wandering around the neighborhoods with a stick on his shoulder and liver hanging from both sides.
 Stopping as a customer calls out his name.